kurtishill/csurfing_exercise/README.md

 - The app was built using a simple Clean Architecture, containing UI, presentation, domain, and data layers.
 - UI layer: Flutter package.
 Contains all screens, views, and components, including injection points of Blocs.
 - Presentation layer: Dart package.
-Contains all code related to the application, including state mamagement.
+Contains all code related to the application, including state management.
 The app's Blocs are here.
 Also has wiring file for defining Bloc dependency injection.
 - Domain layer: Dart package.
-Contains entities and data source interface definitions to allow Blocs to access data sources (dep inversion).
+Contains entities and data source interface definitions to allow Blocs to access data sources.
 - Data layer: Dart package.
 Contains data source implementations.
 Also has wiring file for defining data source dependency injection.

 ## Assumptions